-There is no natural cure for cataracts.
+Currently there is no natural cure for cataracts, and the only way to remove them is with surgery.
 However, ongoing research into nonsurgical treatments for cataracts is positive.

 Cataracts occur when the proteins in the eye’s lens begin to break down and clump together.